Alejogb1/job-board/blog-data/how-to-run-airflow-dags-twice-daily.md

 Before I jump into examples, let's set some ground rules.
 We should ensure that the start date of our DAG is set appropriately.
 In Airflow, the `start_date` is crucial and determines the first execution of the dag.
 Without a proper start date, things can go haywire with backfilling and unexpected execution times.

-Okay, let’s look at my first approach, using cron:
+, let’s look at my first approach, using cron:

 ```python
 from airflow import DAG